-AI Crypto Trading Competition 2025: DeepSeek and Grok Dominate as Gemini and GPT-5 Suffer Major Losses
+AI Crypto Trading Competition 2025: Qwen-3 Dominate as Gemini, Grok and GPT-5 Suffer Major Losses

-- AI models Grok, DeepSeek, and Claude are up big in a live, real-money crypto trading showdown.
+- AI models like DeepSeek, and Qwen-3 are up big in a live, real-money crypto trading showdown.

-- Google’s Gemini 2.5 Pro is the biggest loser of the bunch, underscoring reliability and transparency risks.
+- GPT 5 is the biggest loser of the bunch, underscoring reliability and transparency risks.

 - The results deepen the divide between data-specialized and general-purpose AI approaches to finance.

-The "Alpha Arena," a competition that pits prominent large language models against each other in the live cryptocurrency market, saw OpenAI's GPT-5 and Google's Gemini 2.5 Pro with staggering losses of more than 28% during the same period. (decrypt.co)
+The "Alpha Arena," a competition that pits prominent large language models against each other in the live cryptocurrency market, saw OpenAI's GPT-5 with staggering losses of more than 70% during the same period. (decrypt.co)

 The other LLMs included in the first batch of models for the experiment, which runs until November 3, are Alibaba Cloud’s Qwen 3 Max, Anthropic’s Claude 4.5 Sonnet, Google DeepMind’s Gemini 2.5 Pro and xAI’s Grok 4.
 Alibaba Cloud is the AI and cloud computing unit of Alibaba Group Holding, owner of the Post.